Mexico's Pemex posts sharp loss in second quarter

 MEXICO CITY Mexican state oil monopoly Pemex PEMX.UL on Friday posted a loss of 49 billion pesos ($3.8 billion) in the second quarter, widening its losses from the same period a year earlier on lower crude export prices and a stronger peso.

-The announcement comes just weeks before the government is due to unveil a plan for a major overhaul of the oil industry aimed at attracting more private capital.
+The announcement of the loss comes just weeks before the government is due to unveil a plan for a major overhaul of the oil industry aimed at attracting more private capital.

 Pemex, a symbol of Mexican self-sufficiency since the industry was nationalized in 1938, is struggling to reverse a decline in crude output, which has fallen by a quarter since peaking at 3.4 million barrels per day in 2004.

-Pemex said it pumped an average 2.52 million barrels per day (bpd) over the April-June period, down 1.1 percent from the same period last year.

-Mexico's government relies heavily on oil revenues that fund around a third of the federal budget, and Pemex often operates at a loss due to a heavy tax burden.
+Mexico's government relies heavily on oil revenues which fund around a third of the federal budget, and Pemex often operates at a loss due to a heavy tax burden.

-In addition, the peso has strengthened against the dollar compared, helping dampen the company's revenues as measured in Mexican currency.
+In addition, the peso has strengthened against the dollar compared with a year earier, helping damp the company's revenues as measured in Mexican currency.

 Mexico is a major exporter to the United States, but has to import nearly half of its gasoline due to a lack of domestic refining capacity.